 Grouping insurance for related businesses

-If you have ‘related’ businesses and have combined annual wages of over $750,000, you are required to group your insurance.
+If you have related businesses with combined annual wages of over $750,000, you must group your insurance.

 Grouping your insurance should be done either when you register for your policy or as soon as you become aware that you have related businesses.
-Penalties may apply if you don’t group your insurance with your related businesses.
+Penalties may apply if you don’t.

 What are related businesses?